h2oai/datatable/docs/ftrl.rst

   ftrl_model.d = 100
   ftrl_model.inter = False

-If some parameters were not set explicitely, they will be assigned default values.
+If some parameters were not set explicitely, they will be assigned the default values.

 Training a Model
 ----------------

-To train a model for binomial logistic regression problem, ``fit()`` method should be used
+Use the ``fit()`` method to train a model for a binomial logistic regression problem:

 ::